 So long as you have at least one acre of space per six sheep, you can easily manage your flock and responsibilities.
 Learn how many sheep per acre you can keep.

 Homeowners with shepherding dogs might be delighted to find that their daily sheep-raising tasks are far easier with a little four-legged help.
-After all, herding dogs have the instinct to round up stray sheep and keep them safe from predators.
+After all, herding dogs have the instinct to round up stray sheep and keep livestock safe from predators.

 Exciting Facts About Suffolk Sheep

 - They are a hybrid breed.
 They were initially created by mixing Southdown rams with Norfolk Horn ewes.

 - This breed has incredibly narrow shoulders, which may help lessen complications during the birthing process.